 #HASHTAGS

-National Knock-Knock Jokes Day is an annual observance celebrated on October 31st in the United States.
-It is a day to share and enjoy the fun and often silly humor of knock-knock jokes.
-The day encourages people to be playful and lighthearted and to bond over the shared joy of telling and hearing these classic jokes.
+National Publicist Day is an annual observance celebrated on October 30th in the United States.
+It is a day to recognize and honor the hard work and dedication of publicists, who work tirelessly behind the scenes to promote individuals, products, and events.
+The day encourages people to show appreciation for their publicists and to learn more about the important role they play in the entertainment and media industries.

 #HASHTAGS

-National Knock-Knock Jokes Day is celebrated annually on October 31st
+National Publicist Day is celebrated annually on October 30th

 #HASHTAGS